harrydowning/serl/docs/source/user_guide/lang_config.rst

 :Required: ``True``
 :Property Type: ``string``, ``array[string | null]``

-Language functionality specified with code blocks written with Python or shell commands.
+Language functionality specified with code blocks written in Python code or Shell commands.
 Defined properties of this object directly correspond to the properties of the :ref:`grammar` object to allow functionality to be associated with syntax.

 :Example: